Michael Woo, Dean

 The Lyle Center is actively involved in the community, participating in service-learning projects, sustainable community development efforts, and community educational programs.
 In addition, the Center periodically offers workshops related to regenerative living for community members, professionals, and policy makers.

-The College encourages students to participate in the CSU International Programs in Italy, Denmark, and Canada, as well as in College-sponsored programs, such as its award-winning China Summer Study Program held in cooperation with the Northern China University of Technology (for further information, contact Irma Ramirez at email@example.com).
+The College encourages students to participate in the CSU International Programs in Italy, Denmark and Canada, as well as in College-sponsored programs.
 Under existing agreements, a number of foreign students may study each year at the College.

-The Neutra VDL Research House was the residence and office of architect Richard Neutra from 1932 until his death in 1970.
-The house stands as an exemplar of Neutra's Belief in "Survival through Design."
-Neutra posited "biorealism" as the generative theory for environmental design.
-Bio referred to the biology of humankind, and the necessity for habitats that promote physiological and emotional well-being; realism follows from the artistic movement, examining how people actually live from day to day.
-Neutra's architecture facilitated the daily rhythms of activity for the inhabitants of his environment.
+The Richard and Dion Neutra VDL Research House II was the residence of Richard Neutra.
+The house stands as an exemplar of Neutra’s Belief in “Survival Through Design.”
+Neutra posited “biorealism” as the generative theory for environmental design.
+‘Bio’ referred to the biology of humankind, and the necessity for habitats that promote physiological and emotional well-being.
+“Realism” follows from the artistic movement, examining how people actually live from day to day.
+Neutra’s architecture facilitated the daily rhythms of activity for the inhabitants of his environment.
 The Neutra research examined the physiology of the human being as it interacted with the environment, and materials and planning that would promote the health of the environment.
-Neutra's "Survival by Design" concepts also had a profound impact on John T. Lyle, founder of the Center named in Lyle's honor.
+Neutra’s “Survival by Design” concepts also had a profound impact on John T. Lyle, founder of the Center named in Lyle’s honor.

-The initials VDL stand for Cornelius H. van de Leeuw, the Dutch industrialist and friend of Richard Neutra who offered aid and entrusted the young Neutra to build Research House I. The present home was completely reconstructed upon the original foundations after an electrical fire destroyed much of the house in 1963, using similar room sizes and configuration.
-Under the direction of Richard Neutra's son, Dion, significant changes were executed in floor plans and appearance, as well as detailing and fenestration, particularly in the entry and on the east facade.
-The 1939 Garden House (off the south patio) suffered very little damage in the fire, and it was here that Dion and his family lived during the reconstruction, allowing him the opportunity to supervise the work closely.
-VDL II, as the re-built house was then referred to, served as Mr. and Mrs. Richard Neutra's residence and the base for the Neutra Institute.
-In 1979, Mrs. Neutra and California State Polytechnic University, Pomona, came to an agreement Neutra VDL Research House would become a University facility to be managed by the College of Environmental Design.
+The Neutra Research House (VDL I) on Silverlake Boulevard in Los Angeles was designed and built in 1932.
+The initials VDL stand for Cornelius H. van de Leeuw, Dutch industrialist and friend of Richard Neutra who offered aid and entrusted the young Neutra to build Research House I. The present home has been completely reconstructed upon the original foundations after an electrical fire destroyed much of it in 1963, utilizing similar room sizes and configuration.
+Under the direction of Richard Neutra’s son, Dion, significant changes were executed in floor plans and appearance, as well as detailing and fenestration, particularly in the entry and on the east facade.
+The 1938 Garden House (off the south patio) suffered very little damage in the fire, and it was here that Dion and his family lived during the reconstruction, allowing him the opportunity to supervise the work closely.
+VDL II, as the re-built house was then referred to, served as Mr. and Mrs. Richard Neutra’s residence and the base for the Neutra Institute.
+In 1979, Mrs. Neutra and California State Polytechnic University, Pomona came to an agreement whereby the Richard and Dion Neutra Research House would become a University facility.
+In 1999, the house was designated a “World Monument 2000” by the World Monument Watch Society.
+The structure is one of the youngest buildings to ever receive this designation.
 Through the generosity of Mrs. Neutra and the entire Neutra family, the University has gained an architectural work of great significance and an invaluable instructional aid.
-The property was added to the National Register of Historic Places (NRHP) in 2009 and in 2017 the Neutra VDL House was named a National Historic Landmark by the U.S. Department of the Interior.
-The primary mission of the College of ENV and CPP ARC with respect to VDL is to use the house as an educational resource for students and faculty, to preserve and maintain the property, to make the house accessible to visitors through tours given by CPP ARC students, and to host arts and culture programs that strengthen the facility's mission as a community resource.
-For further information visit the website at www.neutra-vdl.org.
+See the website at www.neutra-vdl.org.

 Art Department Visual Resources Library